Magda Aelvoet: Political career

+Early Agalev years

 Aelvoet was a member of the Anders Gaan Leven, the Dutch-speaking green political party, and founded the party's chapter in Leuven.
 She was elected as a provincial senator for Antwerp on 28 October 1985, a position that she held until 23 November 1991.
 She was a member of the Senate committees on aid to developing countries, foreign relations, and institutional reform, and a member without voting rights on the committee on infrastructure.

 She was a Member of Parliament in the Belgian Chamber of Representatives for the district of Leuven between 24 November 1991 and 18 July 1994.
 She was a member of the Flemish Council between 7 January 1992 and 18 July 1994 and a member of the Flemish Parliament between 13 June 1999 and 11 July 1999.
 Aelvoet was a member of the European Parliament from 19 July 1994 to 19 July 1999.
 She was a representative to the Joint Assembly of the Agreement between the African, Caribbean and Pacific States and the European Union, a delegate to the EU-Turkey Joint Parliamentary Committee and a member of the committee on foreign affairs, security and defence policy.
 She was vice chair of the Greens from 19 July 1994 to 28 January 1997 and chair from 29 January 1997 to 19 July 1999.

+In 1995 she was made a Minister of State for her part in the negotiations of the Saint Michael's Accords.

+The purple-green cabinet

 Aelvoet was appointed as deputy prime minister and the Minister of Consumer Affairs, Public Health and the Environment in the Verhofstadt I government, a position that she held beginning on 12 July 1999.
 She helped to found the Federal Agency for the Safety of the Food Chain in this role.

+She managed to table legislation on gay marriage, making Belgium the second country in the world to legalise same-sex marriage.

 She resigned effective 27 August 2002 due to her opposition of a Belgian arms delivery to Nepal.
 She was succeeded as minister by fellow party member Jef Tavernier.
-In 1995 she was made a Minister of State for her part in the negotiations of the Saint Michael's Accords.